UNITED STATES

 Interim Financial Statements

-The accompanying unaudited consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”) and should be read in conjunction with the Company’s audited consolidated financial statements and footnotes thereto for the years ended September 30, 2022, and 2021 included in the Company’s Annual Report on Form 10-K filed with the SEC on December 22, 2022.
+The accompanying unaudited consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”) and should be read in conjunction with the Company’s audited consolidated financial statements and footnotes thereto for the years ended September 30, 2023, and 2022 included in the Company’s Annual Report on Form 10-K filed with the SEC on January 16, 2024.
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) have been omitted pursuant to the interim financial reporting rules and regulations of the SEC.
 The financial statements reflect all adjustments (consisting primarily of normal recurring adjustments) that are, in the opinion of management, necessary for a fair presentation of the Company’s financial position and results of operations.
-The operating results for the three months ended December 31, 2022, and 2021 are not necessarily indicative of the results to be expected for the full year or any other interim period.
+The operating results for the three and nine months ended June 30, 2024 and 2023 are not necessarily indicative of the results to be expected for the full year or any other interim period.

 Principles of Consolidation